This is the multi-page printable view of this section. Click here to print.

 • --neverExpires - If set, the account will never expire.

-The command will fail if the user already exists.
+The command will fail if the account already exists.
 This command should NOT be run if you are using an external identity provider.

 This command will also run any necessary database migrations to ensure it is working with the correct version of the database schema.